-As of July 31, 2016, an aggregate of 1,925,258 shares of common stock remained available for new grants under the Second 2008 A&R Plan for the grant of stock-based incentives.
+As of July 31, 2019, an aggregate of 5,741,807 shares of common stock remained available for new grants under the Third A&R 2008 Plan, as amended, for the grant of stock-based incentives.
+After applying the 2.3 fungible share counting provision, a maximum of 1,712,681 shares could be issued if only full-value awards were granted.
 The Company believes a compensation policy that includes a balanced mix of cash and equity is the most effective way to attract and retain talented employees whose interests are aligned with stockholders.
-Without approval of the Third A&R 2008 Plan, the Company will be constrained in its ability to use equity as a component of its compensation philosophy, a result that would put the Company at a considerable competitive disadvantage to its direct and indirect competitors for the high level professional employees who make up the bulk of the Company's current and prospective employee base.
+If the Fourth A&R 2008 Plan is approved by our stockholders, 3,600,000 shares of common stock will be available for new awards of stock-based incentives.
+Without approval of the Fourth A&R 2008 Plan, the Company will be constrained in its ability to use equity as a component of its compensation philosophy, a result that would put the Company at a considerable competitive disadvantage to its direct and indirect competitors for the high level professional employees who make up the bulk of the Company's current and prospective employee base.

-While approving the Third A&R 2008 Plan, the Board considered, among other things, the following:
+While approving the Fourth A&R 2008 Plan, the Board considered, among other things, the following: